ogabriel/bsearch-elixir/README.md

 ## TODO

 - find
+- find with module.compare (like Enum does)
 - find_by - find by function
+- find_by - find by function with module.compare (like Enum does)
 - find_index
 - valid? - check if the tuple is valid
 - standarize - standarize a list, a tuple or anything else to make it valid to sort